 Vid Kersic, an ETH Protocol Fellow, is developing a Rust-based bundler for ERC-4337.
 This bundler is a great option for integration with other Rust tools.

-Skanda is a Typescript bundler developed by Etherspot.
+Skandha is a Typescript bundler developed by Etherspot.
 Etherspot is actively involved in the development of the ERC-4337 bundler mempool specification.
-The bundler is under active development and expected to be ready in March 2023.
 This is a great option if you are already leveraging Etherspot's SDKs for your application.

-Developed by the Candide team for the Candide wallet, the Candide-bundler-and-paymaster-RPC is a Python implementation of the ERC-4337 bundler.
+Developed by the Candide team for the Candide wallet, Voltaire is a Python implementation of the ERC-4337 bundler.
 This bundler is a great option if you are developing on top of Candide's open source wallet.

 Which is best?